 Local Centres Strategy(PDF, 13MB)

 Willoughby's industrial lands play an important role in providing and sustaining diverse employment opportunities.
 They are regularly the subject of proposals for other uses such as retail and residential.

-Council is resisting these changes and aims to protect industrial lands to provide local employment and services.
+Council is resisting these changes and aims to protect industrial lands to provide local employment and urban services.

 A Position Statement was published in 2017 outlining the situation in relation to Willoughby's Industrial lands, together with suggested principles for the future.
 This was followed by a Draft Industrial lands Strategy which was recently on exhibition during 2020.
-Submissions are currently under consideration and a final Strategy has now been endorsed by Council which will inform current work on Council's new LEP and DCP.
+Submissions were considered and a final Strategy has now been endorsed by Council which will inform current work on Council's new LEP and DCP.

 Consultation to have a say on the draft Housing and Local centres strategy documents has occurred in three phases and over a 2 year period.
 This third phase of consultation was held between 5 February and 16 April 2019 and included opportunities to participate in surveys or attend local Drop-In sessions or Roundtable consultation activities to view the plans or talk about the proposals in more detail.

-All submissions has now been reviewed and an Independent report on feedback was released in August 2019.
+All submissions were reviewed and an Independent report on feedback was released in August 2019.
 Previous reports are located further below.